mxriverlynn/bowie/readme.md

 ## Getting Started

+At this time, Bowie requires Node.js v6 or higher.
+I may add a Babel / Broswerify build at some point, but I'm trying to keep it simple for now.

 0. `npm install bowie`
 0. `var Bowie = require("bowie");`
 0. `var model = new Bowie.Model();`

+From here, you can see code examples below.

+## Running Tests

+If you want to run the tests, follow these steps:

+0. Clone the bowie repository
+0. `npm install` from the project root folder
+0. `npm install -g grunt-cli` if you don't already have grunt-cli
+0. `grunt` to start the watcher / runner, or `grunt-specs` to just run the tests

+If you run `grunt` with the watcher, any time you save a file in the `lib` or `specs` folder, the specs will run again.

 ## Model Attributes